This super versatile African pepper sauce uses just four ingredients and comes together in under 30 minutes! Use as pasta sauce, or salsa-style dip!

 Pepper sauce was one of the first things I learned to make when I started dating my boyfriend.
-This African pepper sauce has bell peppers, tomatoes, habanero peppers and onions – and parboiled to a sauce like consistency.
-Called Ata Din Din, this pepper sauce forms the base of almost all the spicy dishes in Nigeria.
-And the great thing is that it’s SO versatile – we’ve used it as a base for pasta, cooked a wildly delicious jollof rice, and occasionally just straight up used it as a fiery dip.
+This African pepper sauce has bell peppers, tomatoes, habanero peppers and onions - and parboiled to a sauce like consistency.
+Called Ata Bin Bo, this pepper sauce forms the base of almost all the spicy dishes in Nigeria.

 Is the sauce super spicy?
 What if I want to tone it down?

 The possibilities are endless!
 I wrote a long post about making Nigerian jollof rice a while ago.
 I used the Nigerian version of the pepper sauce (with an extra habanero) as the base for that recipe.
-I’ve made a terrific vegan red pepper alfredo with this sauce and some mushrooms too.
-Recipe for a fiery dip with this sauce coming soon too!Print
+I've made a terrific alfredo with this sauce!

 - 4 red bell peppers